History (Matthew West album): Release and promotion

 The album was released through Universal South Records in the United States on June 21, 2005.
 On June 20, one day before the album, the first single "Next Thing You Know" was released to radios.

 Starting on September 14, 2005, West began his own 30-city headliner History 101 tour, which was named after the album.
 History 101 was the first tour that he had headlined, also featuring Christian artists Shawn McDonald and Paul Wright.

 The next singles released off of the album were "Only Grace" and later the title track "History".

 Chart performance

 History charted at No. 17 on Billboard's Top Christian Albums and reached No. 26 on the Top Heatseekers chart.
-The album's first single "Next Thing You Know (Thirteen)" reached No. 3 on Billboards Hot Christian Songs chart and also No. 3 on the Hot Christian AC chart.
+The album's first single "Next Thing You Know (Thirteen)" reached No. 3 on Billboard's Hot Christian Songs chart and also No. 3 on the Hot Christian AC chart.
 The second and third singles, "History" and "Only Grace", reached No. 13 and No. 6 on the Hot Christian Songs chart, respectively.